Manage High Blood Pressure with Simple Yoga Asanas

 • Maintain this pose for about 5 to 10 breaths before going back to the starting position.

-Pranayam is a widely-known breathing exercise in yoga.
-People perform pranayam to bring their breathing patterns under control.
-Pranayama helps to regulate blood pressure and other health concerns.
+Pranayama is a widely-known breathing exercise in yoga.
+People perform pranayama to bring their breathing patterns under control.
+Pranayama helps to regulate the high blood pressure and other health concerns.
 This yoga pose can be classified into several categories including deep breathing, slow breathing, exhalation-focused breathing, quick breathing and forceful breathing.
 Each of these breathing exercises has its own benefits.
 But, the focus of all these breathing exercises is the same, i.e. to promote relaxation and serenity in both mind and body.
-To do pranayam, you need to:
+To do pranayama, you need to:

 • Get up early in the morning.
 This provides a terrific start to the day and enhances your energy so that you can be more active than you usually are.